Pointers and Data

 // needle var needle = gauge.needle(8); needle.startWidth(1); needle.middleWidth(3); needle.endWidth(0);

 As we can see, the needle starts not from the gauge center.
 Let's adjust the start, the middle and the end of our needle with methods startRadius(), middleRadius() and endRadius().
-The value transmitted to this method can be in pixels or in percent.
+The value transmitted to this method can be in pixels or as a percentage.

 // needle var needle = gauge.needle(8); needle.startRadius("0%"); needle.endRadius("80%"); needle.middleRadius("50%"); needle.startWidth(1); needle.middleWidth(3); needle.endWidth(0);